 part of this amazing sculpture park near Warrigal in central NSW.

-DOMESTIC DILEMMA at Ceramic Break Sculpture Park.
+DOMESTIC DILEMMA acquired by Ceramic Break Sculpture Park in 2019.

 Materials: Bronze, stainless steel, and galvanised iron.